 - Plant – Plant = 30.0 cm = 1′ Ft

 - Fertigation starts After three weeks on a plantation.
-Starter grade fertilizer gives For the first three months.
+Starter grade fertilizer is given For the first three months.
 Every alternate day Fertilizer dose provides to the plant.

-- After 45-50days, the flower bud started to grow, the cut flower bud (disbudding operation) to complete growth of the plant when 16 to 18 fully developed leaves seen on plant stop flower bud cutting.
+- After 45-50days, the flower bud started to grow, and the cut flower bud (disbudding operation) completes the growth of the plant when 16 to 18 fully developed leaves are seen on the plant stop the flower bud cutting.

 - After this, give productive phase fertilizer.
 In this period, N: P: K2: 1: 4 (e.g., N: P: K 15: 8: 35) @ 0.4 g / Plants give each alternate day to increase volume and quality with EC 1.5 ms/cm.

-- For optimum results, irrigation in small quantities and often fertilized.
+- For optimum results, irrigation is in small quantities and often fertilized.

 - Micronutrients have been given according to the symptoms (e.g., Combi II, Microscope B, Rexolin, Sequel, and Mahabrexil @ 40 grams per 1000 liters of water).

 - Analyze soil every 2 to 3 months to decide the specially Nutritious schedule

 After 30-45 days of gerbera, the plantation bud initially started, but the initial bud is of inferior quality.
 Hence this bud should be removed from the base of the flower stalk.
 This disbudding helps in making the plant strong and healthy.
 This operation was carried out up to 80 -85 days.

 The first flowers are harvested after 12-14 weeks ( 85- 90 days ) after planting.
 When the stomach 2 – 3 Varlo is fully developing, Flowers are a harvest; It will decide the flower vase’s life.

 The good gerbera flower has a stalk length is 45-55cm, and the diameter of the flower is 10 – 12cm.

 Morning or evening is the best time for gerbera flower harvesting.

-Skilled laborers are required for harvestings.
-Harvested flower kept in a bucket containing clean water.
+Skilled laborers are required for harvesting.
+Harvested flowers are kept in a bucket containing clean water.
 Flowers are very delicate; hence they should be carefully handled

 One Garbera plant produces approximately 45 flowers per year.